Supply Market Analysis - Example Questions

 • Has accessibility and 'designed for all' been considered?

-• Are more sustainable outcomes available?
+• Are more sustainable outcomes / solutions available?

-Enquiries at market sounding usually fall into particular areas.
+Enquiries at market analysis usually fall into particular areas.
 These are not questions to ask of potential suppliers, but rather questions that the UIG should seek to answer for themselves through dialogue with potential suppliers:

 • Maturity: is the market ready to deliver what's required?
 Is it evolving or diversifying with potential suppliers entering or exiting the market?